Vu14082002/health-care/README.md

 ### Running the Application

-To start the application, run:
+1. To start the application run:

     ```
     python3 main.py